ahmohbati/SecOn/HWE.md

 # If soup prompts to reboot, then do so

+# Next, run hwe-support-status to check the status of your HWE stack
+sudo hwe-support-status

-# Now upgrade to the new HWE stack
+# If hwe-support-status asks you to upgrade to a new HWE stack, then do the following:
 sudo apt-get install --install-recommends linux-generic-lts-xenial xserver-xorg-core-lts-xenial xserver-xorg-lts-xenial xserver-xorg-video-all-lts-xenial xserver-xorg-input-all-lts-xenial libwayland-egl1-mesa-lts-xenial
 ```